aifenaike/Stroke-Diagnostic-API/README.md

 ## Build Docker Image

-* You can build this docker image from the dockerfile using this command
+* You can create and start a container from the dockerfiles using this command
 ```bash
 cd app